CALIFORNIA INDIAN HERITAGE CENTER

-With concepts dating back to 1991, the vision of what will one day become the California Indian Heritage Center (CIHC) grew out of principles created via a multitude of meetings, studies, and invaluable input from the CIHC Indian Advisory Group, the California Indian Heritage Center Foundation & representatives from California State Parks.
+With concepts dating back to 1991, the vision of the California Indian Heritage Center (CIHC) grew out of principles created via a multitude of meetings, studies, and invaluable input from the CIHC Indian Advisory Group, the California Indian Heritage Center Foundation & representatives from California State Parks.

 The results are encapsulated in these three guiding principles:

 Create a center for cultural preservation, learning & exchange, representing and celebrating all California Indians as a Living Culture

 Develop a place founded on Indian values, centered on the stewardship of land, respect for natural systems and their cycles, presenting a natural character and leaving a light footprint on the land

 Provide a safe, comfortable and welcoming environment to all communities, visitors and immediate neighbors

 The California Indian Heritage Center Foundation works closely with California State Parks and the California Native American Heritage Commission to provide steady support and contribute focus for each phase of planning.